Skip to main content

 China — Enforcement of intellectual property rights (DS611)

 On 18 February 2022, the European Union requested consultations with China with respect to certain measures adversely affecting the protection and enforcement of intellectual property rights.
-The European Union claimed that the measures imposed by China are inconsistent with the Agreement on Trade‑Related Aspects of Intellectual Property Rights.
+The European Union claimed that the measures imposed by China were inconsistent with the Agreement on Trade‑Related Aspects of Intellectual Property Rights.

 A panel was established on 27 January 2023.
 Australia, Brazil, Canada, Colombia, India, Indonesia, Japan, Korea, Norway, Peru, Russian Federation, Singapore, Switzerland, Chinese Taipei, Thailand, Ukraine, United Kingdom, United States, and Viet Nam have reserved their rights to participate in the Panel proceedings as third parties.